alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-The loop specifies the execution policy: requests run in sequence, a particular exception causes one retry, and later customers are not processed if an unhandled exception escapes.
+The loop fixes the execution policy: requests run in sequence, one particular exception causes one retry, and an unhandled exception stops later customers.

 The ordinary method type does not distinguish this request from an in-memory calculation: